Strange96/LogOps/README.md

 Parent repository for LogOps, containing links to the repositories that contain the services which make up LogOps

 # Setup requirements
-Setting up the system requires a Kubernetes solution either supporting LoadBalancers (e.g. Amazon EKS), or a local Kubernetes setup (e.g. Kind (Kubernetes in Docker) https://github.com/kubernetes-sigs/kind)
+Setting up the system requires a Kubernetes solution either supporting LoadBalancers (e.g. Amazon EKS), or a local Kubernetes setup (e.g. Kind (Kubernetes in Docker) https://github.com/kubernetes-sigs/kind).
+Creating the cluster and getting all the services running consumes > 10 GBs of space alone, so make sure that enough space is available on your hard drive.

 To get the code of the entire system, clone this repository along the submodules with: